manishrana7/icet-manish/doc/userguide/source/tutorial/construct_cluster_expansion.rst

 Compilation of structure container
 ----------------------------------

-Once a :class:`ClusterSpace <icetdev.core.cluster_space.ClusterSpace>` has been
+Once a :class:`ClusterSpace <icet.core.cluster_space.ClusterSpace>` has been
 prepared, the next step is to compile a :class:`StructureContainer
-<icetdev.core.structure_container.StructureContainer>`.
+<icet.core.structure_container.StructureContainer>`.
 The initiation of the
 latter requires, in addition to the former, a list of :class:`ASE Atoms` objects as well as a list of target properties with one item for each structure as input arguments.
 Since the property of interest is the mixing energy, we